 Retiree blessed with good luck through his life and career

 “The story of my life is that if anything good is going to happen, it’s going to happen to me,” says the 96-year-old retired Alberta Vocational College (AVC, now Bow Valley College) employee.
-Among the blessings Bryce counts in his life is his 15-year tenure as a counselor at Bow Valley College.
+Among the blessings Bryce counts in his life is his 15-year tenure as a counsellor at Bow Valley College.

 The AVC years

-“It was the best job I ever had,” he enthuses about his position as a counselor.
+“It was the best job I ever had,” he enthuses about his position as a counsellor.
 “I loved it.
 So much good came out of there.”
 He remembers fondly his fellow employees and the people he counselled, helping them overcome low confidence to complete their studies and move into meaningful careers.

 Bryce insists that he could still be working at his job if were not for the advent of a computerized system that resulted in the destruction of many of his 2,500 hand-written interviews and assessments.
 That was the impetus for his retirement at 64.

 The early years